Optibus/mcp-atlassian/TESTING.md

 ## Safe Read-Only Tests

-Run these first to verify connectivity without modifying data:
+Run these first to verify connectivity without modifying data.
+These tests use the **tools-only interface** and are completely safe to run in any environment.

 ### 1. Server Connection & Discovery